Achieving our goals in uncertain times

 What are those skills and how can we acquire them?

-One way to find them is by a process called ‘benchmarking’.
-This involves looking at other organisations that are already experts at doing what we want to do and then copying or adapting their approach.
-So the question is, which organisations are already best practice at achieving specific, measurable outcomes in highly unpredictable situations?
+One way to find them is by doing something called ‘benchmarking’.
+This involves looking at other organisations that are already experts at doing what we want to do, and then copying or adapting their approach.

 Second, every unit is given rules of engagement.
 These define what actions (such as returning fire) are appropriate and not appropriate under different circumstances.
 This reduces distractions and keeps the unit focused on its priorities.